-As stated above, ARK's Access Persons are not permitted to buy or sell securities for themselves that are held in client portfolios without preclearing such transactions.
-ARK has implemented a stricter policy for its Access Persons who fall within the investment team, and they are prohibited from buying all securities, other than certain exempt securities.
-The investment team is permitted to hold, or maintain, their securities positions, however are not able to add to them and will need to receive pre-clearance from the CCO prior to selling any securities they hold, other than exempt securities.
+ARK's Access Persons are subject to pre-clearance requirements before buying or selling securities, other than exempt securities (as defined by ARK's Code of Ethics), for any account in which they have any direct or indirect beneficial ownership.
+Additionally, ARK implemented a more stringent policy for Access Persons who fall within the Investment Team whereby such Access Persons are prohibited from buying securities, other than exempt securities.
+The Investment Team is permitted to hold or maintain their securities positions that were in their respective portfolios prior to this Code of Ethics mandate.
+However, the Investment Team is not able to add to their positions and will need to receive pre-clearance from Compliance prior to selling any securities they held, other than exempt securities.